 1) Unplug your keyboard.
 (Turn off the keyboard if you’re using a wireless one.)

-2) Hold the ESC key on your keyboard, while plug the keyboard into your computer.
-(Turn off the keyboard if you’re using a wireless one.)
+2) Hold the ESC key on your keyboard, while plugging the keyboard into your computer.
+(Turn on the keyboard if you’re using a wireless one.)

 3) Keep holding the ESC key for about 5 seconds.

-If you see the lighting flash, the keyboard is reset successfully.
+If you see the lightning flash, the keyboard is reset successfully.
 Check whether it works or not.
-If not, please continue with the third fix.
+If not, please continue to the third fix.

 Fix 3 – Reinstall the keyboard driver

-If your keyboard driver is missing or corrupted, the keyboard won’t work the way it should.
-In this case, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.
+If your keyboard driver is missing or corrupted, the keyboard won’t work as intended.
+To fix this, you can uninstall the keyboard driver and let Windows reinstall the appropriate one for you.